 Ryker Slaney 2/12 years old – Living Donor Kidney Transplant Recipient

-After five long months of preparation and bumps in the road, Ryker’s dad successfully donated his kidney on October 4, 2016.
-Ryler’s Mom, Magda, was unable to work due to Ryker’s illness and remained the primary caregiver for Ryker while he and Mark were in hospital recovering from the surgery.
+After five long months of preparation and overcoming various bumps in the road, Mark successfully donated his kidney on October 4, 2016.
+Ryker’s Mom, Magda, was unable to work due to her sons illness and remained the primary caregiver for Ryker while his father and him were in the hospital recovering from the surgery.
 The David Foster Foundation supported the family’s added costs from the transplant (hotel, travel, etc.) and the family’s non-medical living expenses leading up to and during the transplant.
 This allowed the Slaney family to focus on Ryker.
-This July, Ryker will be celebrating his third birthday just eight short months after his transplant.
+This July, 8 months after his transplant, Ryker will be celebrating his third birthday.
 Today, his parents find it hard to keep up with him now that he can not only walk, but also run after the life-saving transplant.